Onesie Photography; Rebecca Robinson

 Plessey Woods Country Park is set in 100 acres of woodland, meadows and riverside, it is an ideal place for a family day out.

-'I went location scouting and found a derelict building on the way into Newbiggin-by-the-Sea.
+After shooting some of her location scenes, Rebecca then went on to shoot some derelict buildings for Grandma's House.'I went location scouting and found a derelict building on the way into Newbiggin-by-the-Sea.
 The property hasn't been lived in for a long time'.

 Rebecca then went on to do research on photographer Tim Walker.
 Tim has gone on to work as a British fashion photographer who regularly shoots for 'Vogue', 'W' magazine and 'Love' magazine.